Add data source to canvas app and design functional pages

 SharePoint

-There are many features on SharePoint that enable users to create specific projects and establish standard business processes for information sharing, document publishing, and recording data.
-These features help business users be more productive, but SharePoint outperforms previous document collaboration systems in displaying information about what information/documents are stored and why.
+There are many SharePoint features that allow users to create specific projects and establish standard business processes for information sharing, document publishing, and recording data.
+These features help business users be more productive, but SharePoint outperforms previous document-collaboration systems in displaying information about what information/documents are stored and why.

 Controls and properties in canvas apps